simonyipeter/ESP32-camera-face-detection-with-python/README.md

 The code based on the demo code of TTgo T-camera ESP32

 # How it is work?
-The ESP32 send images back to a python server, which dectects faces on the image and send information to ESP32.
+The ESP32 sends images to a python server, which dectects faces on the image and sends information to ESP32.
 The code was written on LILYGO® TTgo T-camera ESP32 V17, but easy to modify to another version ESP32 camera board https://github.com/lewisxhe/esp32-camera-series